stakater/til/mongodb/mongodb-deployment-kubernetes-using-statefulsets.md

 		"replicaSetId" : ObjectId("5ccfd17a79b0a49ce7ee22fa")
 	}
 }
 ```
+One issue still exists, which is to automate the mongodb replication configuration initialization, [issue link](https://github.com/cvallance/mongo-k8s-sidecar/issues/57)

 * An issue was faced by me and it was causing me to not access mongodb because I was not using the master node of statefulset to access the database.
 This issue was resolved by running the command given below: